Apollo: A Posteriori Label-Only Membership Inference Attack Towards Machine Unlearning: Evaluation

-\paragraph{Metrics.} We simplify the three-way hypothesis test present in MU of $x \in D_u$, $x \in D_r$ and $x \in D_t$ into two categories by sampling 200 samples each from (a) the unlearned set $D_u$ and (b) the test set $D_t$.
+\para{Metrics.} We simplify the three-way hypothesis test present in MU of $x \in D_u$, $x \in D_r$ and $x \in D_t$ into two categories by sampling 200 samples each from (a) the unlearned set $D_u$ and (b) the test set $D_t$.
 We aim to show that our \texttt{Apollo} attack can reliably distinguish between unlearned samples and samples not involved in training.
-The main metric we report is the True Positive Rates (TPRs) at low False Positive Rates (FPRs) suggested by Carlini et al. in \cite{Carlini22MIA}, as a high precision is more valuable to privacy attacks like MIAs.
+The main metric we report is the True Positive Rates (TPRs) at low False Positive Rates (FPRs) suggested by Carlini et al. in \cite{Carlini2022MIA}, as a high precision is more valuable to privacy attacks like MIAs.
 We also report metrics including precision and recall in our experiments.

-\paragraph{Attacks.} We compare our proposed \texttt{Apollo} attack against two previous Membership Inference Attacks toward MU: A naive \texttt{U-MIA} employed by Kurmanji et al. \cite{Kurmanji23SCRUB} and the \texttt{U-LiRA} attack proposed by Hayes et al. \cite{Hayes24Inexact}.
-We do not include other attacks listed in Table \ref{tab:attack-overview} (namely \cite{Chen21Jepardize,Gao22Deletion,Lu22Label}), as their assumption of adversarial access to the original model $\theta$ does not align with our threat model.\footnote{We include further hardware usage, dataset split, training, unlearning, attack details and hyperparameters for the algorithm implementations in Appendix \ref{app:imple}.}
+\para{Attacks.} We compare our proposed \texttt{Apollo} attack against two previous Membership Inference Attacks toward MU: A naive \texttt{U-MIA} employed by Kurmanji et al. \cite{Kurmanji2023SCRUB} and the \texttt{U-LiRA} attack proposed by Hayes et al. \cite{Hayes2024Inexact}.
+We do not include other attacks listed in Table \ref{tab:attack-overview} (namely \cite{Chen2021Jepardize,Gao2022Deletion,Lu2022Label}), as their assumption of adversarial access to the original model $\theta$ does not align with our threat model.

+For \texttt{Apollo}, we adopt a step size $\varepsilon = 1.0$ for $T=50$ rounds of adversarial search for $x^\prime$, in which we utilize $m=32$ shadow models.
+The loss function (Eq. \ref{eq:loss-under} through \ref{eq:loss-over-offline}) are set to $\alpha=1$ and $\beta=4$.
+To unlearn each shadow model for the online attack, we unlearn $D^s_i \cap D_{target}$ for each $\theta^{s_u}_i$, in which $D_{target}$ is the 400 samples whose membership status are to be determined.